The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 reviews and monitors management efforts to instill an appropriate tone and

-promote innovation, providing a workplace free of sexual harassment and
+shared goal of providing a workplace that is free of sexual and other forms of

 - Strategy Oversight: Normally it is management’s duty to